aravindmunna/hello-world-react-and-typescript-book/2ComponentsInSeparateFiles.md

 ##src/main.tsx

-We will only highlight and explore the two changes to the main.tsx file.
+We only have two changes to explore the main.tsx file.

 ```javascript
 /// <reference path="../typings/tsd.d.ts" />